 All utilities subject to Minn.
-Stat. §216B.1691, as well as those with Green Pricing Programs, must file annual verification reports for the Renewable Energy Standards (RES), Renewable Energy Credits (REC) retirement, and Green Pricing.
-All three may be met by completing the information requested in the spreadsheet and filing it no later than June 1, 2018.
+Stat. §216B.1691, as well as those with Green Pricing Programs, must retire Renewable Energy Credits (RECs) and file annual verification reports for the Renewable Energy Standards (RES) and Green Pricing Programs.
+These may be addressed by completing the information requested in the spreadsheet and filing it no later than June 1, 2019.
 The spreadsheet may be found here:

-In accordance with the Commission’s March 19, 2010 Order (in Docket No. E-999/CI-03-869), all entities covered under Minn.
-Stat. §216B.1691, except Xcel Energy, must retire RECs representing 17 percent of annual retail sales for calendar year 2017.
-Xcel Energy is required to retire RECs representing 25 percent of annual retail sales for calendar year 2017.
+In accordance with the Commission’s March 19, 2010 Order (Docket No. E-999/CI-03-869), all entities covered under Minn.
+Stat. §216B.1691, except Xcel Energy, must retire RECs representing 17 percent of annual retail sales for calendar year 2018.
+Xcel Energy is required to retire RECs representing 25 percent of annual retail sales for calendar year 2018.

 Compliance is measured on a calendar year basis.
-Utilities must retire a sufficient number of RECs to meet the their annual RPS obligations and retire a sufficient number of RECs to meet the green pricing sales for the applicable calendar year.
+Utilities must retire a sufficient number of RECs to meet the 2018 RES and retire a sufficient number of RECs to meet the green pricing sales for the applicable calendar year.
 These retirements must be completed by May 1 of the year following the compliance year.
-For example, RECs for compliance (calendar) year 2017 must be transferred and retired by May 1, 2018.
+For example, RECs for compliance (calendar) year 2018 must be transferred and retired by May 1, 2019.

 2012 - 12%